 One place that is pretty cool to visit during Christmas time is Ethel M Chocolates Holiday Cactus Garden.
 It is exactly what it sounds like.
 Located at 2 Cactus Garden Dr., Henderson, NV 89014, the hours are 8am to 10pm, Monday through Friday (although hours may differ during the holidays, so best to Google beforehand).
 Ethel M Chocolates is a chocolate factory/store and they have a huge cactus garden out front, where they drape hundreds of Christmas lights during December.
 It’s quite beautiful and serene.
 It’s also a hot bed for tourists and locals alike, so be advised.

-There isn’t much else to say about Vegas other than it’s overpriced (did I mention that everything is overpriced?).
-Once you venture past the downtown area/strip/Fremont, it becomes any other barren desert town that you’d encounter in that part of the country.
-I may be biased because I’m not a fan of alcohol or obnoxious drunks, but Vegas is whatever to me (my readers know I try to be as brutally honest about my travels as possible).
-Like I said, it’s a nice “once-in-a-while” kind of trip, but it’s not somewhere I’m dying to go all the time.
+There isn’t much else to say about Vegas other than it’s loud, deserty, and overpriced.
+Once you venture past the downtown area/strip/Fremont, it becomes any other desert town that you’d encounter in that part of the country.
+The craziness of the strip or Fremont seeming like a mere memory.
+I may be biased about this city because I’m not a fan of alcohol or drunk people, but Vegas is just whatever to me.
+Like I said, it’s a nice “once-in-a-while” trip, but it’s not somewhere I’m dying to go all the time.
 There’s a list of at least 25 other places I’d rather go to, than overpriced Sin City.